GOALS-survey/CAFE/README.rst

 Usage
 -----

-The current version of ``CAFE`` (v1.0) is released together with a jupyter notebook that walks the user through the process of extraction and fitting of a spectrum obtained from MIRI/MRS cubes produced by the data pipeline.
-For the user’s convenience, there is also a python (.py) script for command line executions that users may edit as they see fit.
+The current version of ``CAFE`` (v1.0) is released together with two jupyter notebooks that walk the user through the process of extraction (see *IIZw096_MIRI_spec_CRETA.ipynb* within the *CRETA/notebooks/* folder) and fitting (see *IIZw096_MIRI_spec_CAFE.ipynb* within the *CAFE/notebooks/* folder) of a spectrum obtained from JWST MIRI/MRS cubes produced by the data pipeline.
+For the user’s convenience, there is also a python (.py) script for command line executions to be found within the *CAFE/notebooks/* folder that users may edit as they see fit.

 The user can use ``CAFE`` from two starting points: